 How much money is awarded through the Noyce Scholarship?

 Scholarship awards are up to $17,725 per academic year of up to two years to be used for the cost of attendance for every year of award.
-The award is allotted for students in their junior and senior years.

 When is the deadline?